 Linguistic Affiliation: Thai is the official language of Thailand.
 The standard Thai is spoken in the central region and around the country.
 Three main dialects are widely spoken in some regions: Northeastern Thai (Isan), Northern Thai, and Southern Thai.
 Many Thais also understand and speak English, especially those in Bangkok and the major tourist areas.

-Symbolism: National symbols are the symbols representing the nation, reflecting different aspects of its cultural life, history, and biodiversity, such as, Garuda emblem, Sala Thai, Ramakien, Thai elephant, and those associated with Buddhism.
+Symbolism: National symbols include those of King Bhumibol Adulyadej (Rama IX), who serves as a symbol of national unity, and those associated with Buddhism.
 Images of the Buddha can be found in shrines and temples, public buildings (including schools and government offices), and homes.

 History and Culture: Thailand, previously known as Siam, is a constitutional monarchy.
+It is a country with a rich history of ...
+A unified Thai kingdom was established in the mid-14th century, and Thailand remains the only country in Southeast Asia not colonized by Europeans.
 In the Thai language, the name of the country is Prathet Thai, which means “land of the free.
 The culture of Thailand has evolved greatly over time from the Sukhothai era to the Ayutthaya era where they integrated different cultures from Khmer, Burmese, Chinese, Indian, and European origins.
 Until this day, their influences are still evident in the traditional Thai culture.

 Food: Rice is the staple food for most people, with polished white rice eaten in central and southern Thailand and sticky rice eaten in the north and northeast.
+During a typical meal, food is served at once rather than as individual courses.
 Traditional Thai cuisine consists of four categories: tom (boiled dishes), yam (spicy salads), tam (pounded foods), and gaeng (curries).
 Seven Thai dishes (tom yam goong, pad thai, som tam, massaman curry, green curry, Thai fried rice, and nam tok mu) appeared on a list of the “World’s 50 Best Foods” in 2017 by CNN travel.

 Religion: About 85% of Thai people are Theravada Buddhists.
 The Buddhism of Central Thais is often referred to as Lankavamsa, reflecting its Sri Lankan origins.
 Approximately 10% of the population is Muslim, primarily ethnic Malays in the south.
 Although Christian missionaries have been active since the 19th century, around 1% of the population is Christian.